mahaozhe/SASR/README.md

 * Robotics-Sparse:
     - `MyFetchRobot/Reach-Jnt-Sparse-v0`: the *RobotReach* task.
     - `MyFetchRobot/Push-Jnt-Sparse-v0`: the *RobotPush* task.
-* Classic control:
-    - `MountainCarContinuous-v0`: the *MountainCar* task.

 All hyper-parameters are set as default values in the code.
 You can change them by adding arguments to the command line.
 All available arguments are listed below:

 ```
+--exp-name: the name of the experiment, to record the tensorboard and save the model.
 --env-id: the task id
---exp-name: the name of the experiment, to record the tensorboard and save the model.
 --seed: the random seed.
 --cuda: the cuda device, default is 0, the code will automatically choose "cpu" if cuda is not available.
 --gamma: the discount factor.

---proposed-reward-scale: the scale of the proposed reward, default is 1.
---beta: the weight of the proposed reward, default is 0.2.

---pa-buffer-size: the buffer size of the policy agent.
+--pa-buffer-size: the buffer size to replay experiences.
---pa-rb-optimize-memory: whether to optimize the memory of the policy agent
---pa-batch-size: the batch size of the policy agent
---ra-buffer-size: the buffer size of the reward agent.
---ra-rb-optimize-memory: whether to optimize the memory of the reward agent
+--rb-optimize-memory: whether to optimize the memory
---ra-batch-size: the batch size of the reward agent
+--batch-size: the batch size

---pa-actor-lr: the learning rate of the actor of the policy agent
+--actor-lr: the learning rate of the actor
---pa-critic-lr: the learning rate of the critic of the policy agent
+--critic-lr: the learning rate of the critic
---pa-alpha-lr: the learning rate of the alpha of the policy agent
+--alpha: the alpha to balance the maximum entropy term
---ra-actor-lr: the learning rate of the actor of the reward agent
---ra-critic-lr: the learning rate of the critic of the reward agent
+--alpha-autotune: whether to autotune the alpha, default is True
---ra-alpha-lr: the learning rate of the alpha of the reward agent
+--alpha-lr: the learning rate of the alpha

---pa-policy-frequency: the policy frequency of the policy agent
---pa-target-frequency: the target frequency of the policy agent
+--target-frequency: the target network update frequency
---pa-tau: the tau of the policy agent
+--tau: the tau for the soft update of the target network
---ra-policy-frequency: the policy frequency of the reward agent
+--policy-frequency: the policy network update frequency

---ra-target-frequency: the target frequency of the reward agent
+--total-timesteps: the total timesteps to train the model
+--learning-starts: the burn-in period to start learning

---ra-tau: the tau of the reward agent
+--reward-weight: the weight factor of the shaped reward

---pa-alpha: the alpha of the policy agent
---pa-alpha-autotune: whether to autotune the alpha of the policy agent
---ra-alpha: the alpha of the reward agent
+--kde-bandwidth: the bandwidth of the kernel density estimation
+--kde-sample-burnin: the burn-in period to sample the KDE
---ra-alpha-autotune: whether to autotune the alpha of the reward agent
+--rff-dim: the dimension of the random Fourier features
+--retention-rate: the retention rate

 --write-frequency: the frequency to write the tensorboard
 --save-folder: the folder to save the model